tolicodes/articles/wip/modern-tdd.md

 		When I go to the "Product Selection Screen"
 		Then I should see a "Product"
-		And I should see a "Price" inside the "Product" containing "$1.00"
+		And I should see a "Price" inside the "Product" containing "$1.00" And I should see a "Name" inside the "Product" containing "Pencil Sharpener" And I should see a "Description" inside the "Product" containing "A tool that sharpens pencils"

+	Scenario: I should be able to add a product to my cart When I go to the "Product Selection SCreen"
+		And I click
 ```

 ## Storybook based development